bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/README.md

 * [buttonRepeatBehavior](https://developer.apple.com/documentation/swiftui/view/buttonrepeatbehavior(_:)) - When enabled, allows the button to be held down and perform its action over and over again.
 ## Chart
 * [SectorMark](https://developer.apple.com/documentation/charts/sectormark) - Used to make pie and donut charts. 📕
+## Menu
+* [pickerStyle(.palette)](https://developer.apple.com/documentation/swiftui/pickerstyle/palette) - When you have a Picker within your menu, you can apply this modifier to horizontally scrolling options.
 ## List
 * [alternatingRowBackgrounds](https://developer.apple.com/documentation/swiftui/view/alternatingrowbackgrounds(_:)) - Specifies alternating row backgrounds on list or table.
 Can be .enabled, .disabled, or .automatic. (macOS only) ❌
 * [backgroundProminence](https://developer.apple.com/documentation/swiftui/backgroundprominence) - Make rows stand out more with contrast.
 Can be .standard or .increased.